 | 1 | Standard Setting | The Hidden Cost of “Free” CRM Software in 2026 | Don’t list features.
 Calculate the exact hours lost to poor data migration. |

-| 8 | Problem Solver | Why Your Zapier Webhooks Keep Failing (And How to Fix It) | Target the exact error codes users get.
+| 8 | Problem Solver | Why Your Zapier Webhooks Keep Failing (And How to Fix It) | Target exact error codes.
 Provide copy-paste JSON solutions. |

 | 17 | Comparison | Hubspot vs. ActiveCampaign for B2B Bootstrappers | Ignore enterprise features.
 Focus entirely on cost-to-revenue ratio for solo teams. |